Conjac76/Jacobs---introduction-to-smart-contracts/README.md

 - [x] Update Functionality of Original Template

-- [ ] Test The Project
+- [x] Test The Project

-- [ ] Deploy the Project
+- [?]
+Deploy the Project

-- [ ] Make the Given Template Revolve Around our Idea
+- [x] Make the Given Template Revolve Around our Idea

 # Other Information